QuatreCentQuatre/helpMe/README.md

 #helpMe

-Multiples utility functions, who facilitate your work.
+Multiples utility functions, which facilitate your work.

 ---